blkwhte/genai_district/README.md

 # Generated Test Data Specification

 ### 1. Data Structure Overview
-This dataset simulates a multi-district environment for Clever/OneRoster integration testing.
+This dataset simulates a multi-district environment for Clever Rostering integration testing.
 Each district is contained in its own subdirectory but maintains globally unique identifiers to prevent cross-contamination during ingest.

 **Directory Hierarchy:**
 ```text